-- developing a Procurement strategy and adopting appropriate best practice contracting and Procurement principles, policies, processes and procedures for all goods, services and works by Council, will enhance achievement of Council objectives such as sustainable and socially responsible Procurement; bottom-line cost savings, supporting local economies; achieving innovation; and better services for communities. - the elements of best practice applicable to Local Government Procurement incorporate: - o broad principles covering ethics, Best Value Procurement, responsibilities and accountabilities; - o guidelines giving effect to those principles; - a system of delegations (i.e. the authorisation of officers to approve and undertake a range of functions in the Procurement process); - Procurement processes, with appropriate procedures covering minor, simple Procurement to high value, more complex Procurement; and - o a professional approach.
+- developing a Procurement strategy and adopting appropriate best practice contracting and Procurement principles, policies, processes and procedures for all goods, services and works by Council, will enhance achievement of Council objectives such as sustainable and socially responsible Procurement; bottom-line cost savings, supporting local economies; achieving innovation; and better services for communities. - the elements of best practice applicable to Local Government Procurement incorporate: - o broad principles covering ethics, honesty, responsibility and accountability; - guidelines giving effect to those principles; - a system of delegations (i.e. the authorisation of officers to approve and undertake a range of functions in the Procurement process); - Procurement processes, with appropriate procedures covering minor, simple Procurement to high value, more complex Procurement; and - o a professional approach.